Chandler High School (Arizona): History

-According to published records, the earliest known educational facility in the city was 1907 being described as canvas style rooms.
-The second facility was known as the Chandler Grammar School, later changed to the Cleveland School, was opened June 21, 1912 at the cost of $9,000.
+According to published records, the earliest known educational facility in the city dates back to 1907.
+It featured rooms constructed in a canvas-style design.
+The second facility was known as the Chandler Grammar School, later changed to the Cleveland School, was opened June 21, 1912, at the cost of $9,000.
 Both prior schools accepted 6-8 grade students.
 In September 1914, a more permanent solution was purposed requiring a 1919 bond of $121,800 and 1921 bond of $170,000 to begin planning and construction of a high school.

 Breaking ground in 1921 and dedicated the subsequent year, the facility currently referred to as Old Main, was constructed along with a small gymnasium.
 Both structures were placed on the National Register of Historic Places in 2007, 1 of 17 high schools in Phoenix.
 Several expansions and upgrades have been made to the campus which resides on the Northwest corner of Arizona Avenue/SR 87 and Chandler Blvd.

 The school and subsequent city's namesake comes from founder Dr. Alexander John "A.J."
 Chandler a local veterinary surgeon.